odriverobotics/ODrive/docs/endstops.md

 ---

 ## Homing Configuration
-There is one additional configuration parameter specifically for the homing process:
+There is one additional configuration parameter in `controller.config` specifically for the homing process:

 Name |  Type | Default
 --- | -- | --